Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 A STEP participant who is enrolled full-time is deemed to be meeting participation requirements.

 Students attending part-time may need to be assigned a concurrent activity if the class units and study time do not meet the minimum participation requirements.
-The client can propose from the full array of WTW activities for the concurrent activity, or be referred to in-house Assessment for assistance in identifying the concurrent activity.
+The client can propose a concurrent activity from the full array of WTW activities or be referred to in-house Assessment for assistance in identifying the concurrent activity.

 SIP rules do not apply under STEP provisions.
 In a two-parent household, each parent can attend school and share the 35 total weekly participation hourly requirement.